tomblind/local-lua-debugger-vscode/resources/README.md

   - Ex. the Corona Simulator requires the `/no-console` flag.
 - The Lua environment must be built with the `debug` library, and no other code should attempt to set debug hooks.
 - You cannot manually pause debugging while the program is running.
-- In Lua 5.1 and LuaJit, the main thread cannot be accessed while stopped inside of a coroutine.
+- In Lua 5.1 and LuaJIT, the main thread cannot be accessed while stopped inside of a coroutine.
 - Most custom enviroments do not support stopping on runtime errors.
   - The debugger *will* stop on explicit calls to `error()` and `assert()`.
   - To debug a runtime error, you can wrap the code with `lldebugger.call()`: